BBVA/archer/archer-common-test-lib/README.md

 ## Overview

-This is the common test library to get up a complete kafka stack in memory and simulate the real event bus insfraestruture in the test environment.
+This is the common test library to get up a complete kafka stack in memory and simulate the real event bus infrastructure in the test environment.

-It launchs a complete kafka stack and schema registry.
+It releases a complete kafka stack and schema registry.

 ## Requirements